Transport Dependency: Optimal Transport Based Dependency Measures

-The distance covariance possesses a natural upper bound that only depends on the marginal measures $\mu$ and $\nu$, namely $\dcov^2(\xi, \zeta) \le \dcov(\xi, \xi)\cdot\dcov(\zeta, \zeta)$.
-Through normalization with this bound, a coefficient that assumes values in $[0, 1]$ can be defined.
-This coefficient, called the \emph{distance correlation} $\dcor$, can be used as a surrogate for classical coefficients of dependency, like the Pearson correlation, in the general setting of separable metric spaces $(X, d_X)$ and $(Y, d_Y)$ of strong negative type.
-It has the following two distinguishing characteristics \parencite{lyons2013}: \begin{itemize}[itemindent=0pt] \item $\dcor(\xi, \zeta) = 0$ iff $\xi$ and $\zeta$ are independent, \item $\dcor(\xi, \zeta) = 1$ iff there is a $\beta > 0$ and an isometry $\varphi\colon (X, \beta d_X) \to (Y, d_Y)$ with $\zeta = \varphi(\xi)$, \end{itemize} where $\varphi$ only has to be defined $\mu$-almost surely.
-This lends the distance covariance a neat and tangible interpretation: while the Pearson correlation measures the degree of \emph{linear} functional dependency between random variables, the distance correlation measures a degree of \emph{isometric} functional dependency (up to scalings).
-For the Euclidean case, this means that a value of $\dcor(\xi, \zeta) = 1$ is assumed if and only if $\zeta = \beta\,(A\xi + a)$, where $A$ is an orthogonal matrix, $a$ a shift vector, and $\beta > 0$ (at least if the support of $\mu$ contains an open set).
+The distance covariance possesses the natural upper bound $\dcov^2(\xi, \zeta) \le \dcov(\xi, \xi)\cdot\dcov(\zeta, \zeta)$, which is utilized to define the normalized \emph{distance correlation} with values in $[0, 1]$.
+The distance correlation $\dcor$, which can serve as a more general surrogate for classical dependency coefficients like the Pearson correlation, has the following properties \parencite{lyons2013}: \begin{itemize}[itemindent=0pt] \item $\dcor(\xi, \zeta) = 0$ iff $\xi$ and $\zeta$ are independent, \item $\dcor(\xi, \zeta) = 1$ iff there is a $\beta > 0$ and an isometry $\varphi\colon (X, \beta d_X) \to (Y, d_Y)$ with $\zeta = \varphi(\xi)$. \end{itemize} This provides a neat and tangible interpretation: the distance correlation measures a degree of \emph{isometric} functional dependency (up to scalings).
+For the Euclidean case, this means that a value of $\dcor(\xi, \zeta) = 1$ is assumed if and only if $\zeta = \beta\,(A\xi + a)$, where $A$ is an orthogonal matrix, $a$ an offset vector, and $\beta > 0$ (at least if the support of $\mu$ contains an open set).
 Other relations between $\xi$ and $\zeta$, even if they are deterministic, result in smaller values $\dcor(\xi, \zeta) < 1$.
 Indeed, the more chaotic the relation becomes, the further away one is from an isometric dependency, and the lower the value of the distance correlation will typically be (see Figure~\ref{fig:zigzag}).
-This draws a sharp distinction to other (non-parametric) concepts of dependency, like the mutual information or several recently proposed coefficients of association \parencite{chatterjee2020,wiesel2021,deb2020}, which assume maximal values for \emph{any measurable} deterministic relation -- not only for structured ones.
+This draws a sharp distinction to other (non-parametric) concepts of dependency, like the mutual information or several recently proposed coefficients of association \parencite{dette2013,chatterjee2020,deb2020,wiesel2021}, which assume maximal values for \emph{any measurable} deterministic relation -- not only for structured ones.